-have been exposed to the intervention and other will not) Design data collection tools (Translate data collection tools) Data Collection Research team (central or based where outcomes take place) Collect data from target group Raw data on target group Data Analysis Research team (central or based where outcomes take place) Analyse data to determine connections between use of selected intervention(s) and outcomes in target group Measurement of the level of impact of selected intervention(s)
+Stage Key Roles Activities Outputs Study Design & Preparation • Central research team (OECD) Select intervention Review existing evidence on related outcomes (see Annex A.2) V1: Select enterprises carrying out the intervention of interest These enterprises can be drawn from information on uptake from: Data collection tools (Translated versions of data collection tools) Data Collection Research team (central or based where outcomes take place) Collect data from target group Raw data on target group Data Analysis Research team (central or based where outcomes take place) Analyse data to determine connections between use of selected intervention(s) and outcomes in target group Measurement of the level of impact of selected intervention(s)

-Benefits Tests the impact of selected intervention(s) Challenges Scope limited to selected intervention(s) May require research partners where outcomes occur Suitability across the Supply Chain Interventions could be carried out by enterprises at any point in the supply chain and outcomes could be located at any point in the supply chain Sampling and Reliability Challenges • A representative sample could be selected from the actors/entities targeted by an intervention.
+Benefits Tests the impact of selected intervention(s) Challenges Scope limited to selected intervention(s)May require research partners where outcomes occur Suitability across the Supply Chain Interventions could be carried out by enterprises at any point in the supply chain and outcomes could be located at any point in the supply chain Sampling and Reliability Challenges A representative sample could be selected from the actors/entities targeted by an intervention.
 A sample may also be drawn from a "control group" that has not been exposed to the intervention.
-Multiple forms of data could be collected to ensure reliability Coverage vs Depth This approach would focus on the practices of a selected group of enterprises The depth of exploration of the outcomes would depend on the study design Study is limited to selected due diligence practices Data Uses & This study would provide information about the effectiveness of Opportunities selected due diligence practices The results would be helpful for organisations seeking to promote increased due diligence, such as policy makers The results would be helpful for organizations seeking to provide training to enterprises to improve enterprises' due diligence practices The results would be helpful for enterprises themselves seeking to learn more about the types of due diligence practices that might have the most impact
+Multiple forms of data could be collected to ensure reliability Coverage vs Depth This approach would focus on the practices of a selected group of enterprises The depth of exploration of the outcomes would depend on the study design Study is limited to selected due diligence practices Data Uses & Opportunities This study would provide information about the effectiveness of selected due diligence practices The results would be helpful for organisations seeking to promote increased due diligence, such as policy makers The results would be helpful for organisations seeking to provide training to enterprises to improve enterprises' due diligence practices The results would be helpful for enterprises themselves seeking to learn more about the types of due diligence practices that might have the most impact